akostrik/exam5_cpp/README.md

 void setTitle(a ref to const std::string)
 void introduce() const                  // displays `<NAME>: I am <NAME>, <TITLE>!`
 ```
-* Warlock is not able to be copied, instantiated by copy, instantiated without a name and a title
-Exemple:
 ```
 Warlock bob;                            // Does not compile Warlock bob("Bob", "the magnificent");  // Compiles